hexaorigintech/task/README.md

 Follow the following steps to run the application

-Clone the repository and extract task.zip in htdocs OR www directory on your server.
+Clone the repository htdocs OR www directory on your server.

 Switch to the repo folder
  cd task